thecoderpb/Android-Game-Development-With-LibGDX/Week-2/README.md

 4(no. of tubes) times the distance between tubes.
 Distance between tube's is specified to be 3/4th the screen width.

 <br><br>
 <strong> There you go.
 That complete's the UI development.
-It might have been hectic, but at the end you have made a complete UI of the game</strong><br>
+It might have been hectic, but at the end you have made a complete UI of the game.
+If you caught some hiccup in the code(which there is), try to resolve it, it's easy ;)</strong><br>
 You can find the whole code for this week <a href="">here</a>,but again it is recommended that you try it out first.<br><br>
 That wraps up Week 2.
 Head over to assignments section and make sure you complete it before the deadline.